 - Automated DNA/RNA detection through in situ hybridization (ISH) protocols

-- Highly sensitive detection of RNA and miRNA with RNAscope technology
+- RNAscope technology for highly sensitive detection of RNA and miRNA

 EMBEDDING STATION (HistoCore Arcadia, LEICA), this station is used to position and embed tissues in molten paraffin wax to form paraffin blocks for use in microtome sectioning.